ronly2460/variational_temporal_abstraction/README.md

 This is original repository
 * https://github.com/taesupkim/vta

+I fixed the original version of repository to do experiment using MNIST dataset.
+In addition, this code is for python3

 ### How to use
 1. You must push the star button at the upper right of this repository